The Building Project of the

 Seventh-day Adventists are asking a different question: Why isn't the church growing much faster on these shores, which is home to just 1.1 million of the world's 16 million Adventists?
 Despite its North American roots, the church is growing more than twice as fast overseas.”

-In 2010 Waldorf SDA was the fastest growing church within our regionally organized conference covering Maryland, Washington DC, and Delaware.
-Our vision statement is “Growing, living, building together”, and we have a number of community ministry and outreach activities that reflects this vision of building up and moving forward with our community.
+In 2010, Waldorf SDA Church was the fastest growing church within the Chesapeake Conference of Seventh-day Adventists, our regionally-organized conference covering Maryland, Washington DC, and Delaware.
+Our vision statement is “Growing, living, building together,” and we have a number of community ministry and outreach activities that reflects this vision of building up and moving forward with our community.
 For instance:

 - Many of our members work within health related fields, and periodically organize “health drives” that offer free basic health screenings (i.e. such as for hypertension, diabetes, and high cholesterol) and education to the community.